 Deniz: When you think about the future of Fable, what part of the in-person customer experience are you most excited to innovate?

-Tina: For us, we grew up online.
-And so far, it’s like: how do we deliver the online experience so people feel like they’re there and understand what the product is?
-But we know that the products need to be touched and felt.
-So as we’re trying to expand into retail, we’re trying to reimagine what retail could be, like a retail experience could be.
-So, in our Vancouver retail space, our HQ headquarters, we’ve actually put in a cafe.
-And so we put in a cafe with our retail space, and we actually have monthly wine events.
+Tina: The brand was born online, so we’ve been very intentional about translating the digital experience it a way that feels immersive and helps customers truly understand the product.
+We know that the products need to be touched and felt, so as we’re trying to expand into retail, we are reimagining what a retail experience can be.
+In our Vancouver retail space, our HQ headquarters, we’ve actually put in a cafe and have monthly wine events.
 We invite local chefs to come in with local sommeliers, and we host an event to build community around the Fable brand.
-And so it’s like, how can we create more community and experience and bring our customers together?
+We are focused on creating experiences and bringing our customers together.

 Deniz: And how does a pop-up like The Holiday Pantry fit into that retail vision?

-Tina: Exactly, it’s like a natural extension.
-The three of us, the three co-founders, we love to host.
-We love to meet people, share food and stories, and do it with Fable as a vehicle.
+Tina: It’s a natural extension.
+The three of us, the three co-founders, we love to host, meet people, share food and stories, and do it with Fable as a vehicle.
 To break bread.
-So this is just an actual extension of the retail experience.
+This pop-up is an extension of the retail experience.

 Retail That Drives Results